 According to this universalist view, threats are not out there in the world: they are socially constructed as a result of the actor intending to get the audience to know something and to produce a certain response.

->

-> But how do securitising actors embedded in different cultural contexts come to perceive entities in the world as dangerous in the first place?
-How do they make sense of incoming stimuli?
-How do the mind’s structures, including space and time, shape the perception of threat?
+But how do securitising actors embedded in different cultural contexts come to perceive entities in the world as dangerous in the first place?
+How do leaders encode incoming information about the world?
+How do the mind’s structures shape both the understanding and experience of threat?

->

-> Sharing the CS’s commitment to agency, I seek to investigate the structures that underpin it, asking what happens in people’s heads and bodies when they come to view entities as threats and what is the influence of culture on these mental processes.
+Sharing the CS’s commitment to agency, I seek to investigate the structures that underpin it, asking what happens in people’s heads and bodies when they come to view entities as threats and when they experience them as such.
+I am also interested in investigating the influence of culture on these mental processes.

->

-> In linguistics terms, I’d like to shift the focus away from the mere use of language (pragmatics) to the conceptual structures that organise language (semantics).
+In linguistics terms, I’d like to shift the focus away from the mere use of language (pragmatics) to the conceptual structures that organise language (semantics).

 I’d like to redirect the conversation about security threats towards the subjective perceiver of threat because, following Jackendoff (2012), I believe there is no other place to locate meaning other than in people’s heads.